What will it be like to study Engineering at the new Stephenson Building?by Caroline Hardaker

 Are you an indoor or an outdoor person?

 I love the outdoors.
 You can’t beat the wilds of Northumberland on a sunny day!

 What’s next for you?

 I don’t know!
-This project has almost 2 years to run to full completion and I’ll be involved until the end.
-There’s still plenty to do to make sure the interior of the building work as best it can for those who are going to call it their home for years to come.
+This project has almost two years to run to full completion and I’ll be involved until the end.
+There’s still plenty to do to make sure the interior of the building works as best it can for those who are going to call it their home for years to come.

 Where do you see yourself in ten years’ time?

 Hopefully still designing exciting buildings that people enjoy spending time in and that continue to enrich this wonderful city and region.